mettamatt/gSheet-AI-Export/README.md

 1. **Create the Script:**
     - In your Google Sheet, click on `Extensions > Apps Script`.
     - Replace any existing code with the contents of `exportForAI.gs` from this repository.
-    - Add these functions to create the menu and handle the UI:
+    - Add these functions to create the menu:
     ```javascript
     function onOpen() {
       SpreadsheetApp.getActiveSpreadsheet()